Al12rs/smallLinearSolverBatched/README.md

 This is the file that needs to be edited to remove lapack, blas and openmp dependencies.

-To change the mode to manual tester the macro MANUAL_TEST needds to be defined in testing_sgesv_batched.cpp and to use the automatic tester comment the macro definition.
+To change the mode to manual tester the macro MANUAL_TEST needs to be defined in testing_sgesv_batched.cpp, on the other hand to use the automatic tester comment the macro definition.

 Various macros with comments are present at the beginning of the file to change the manual test behavior.